Article 12.2 - Definitions

 Parcel pair: Two noncontiguous parcels of land under the same or separate ownership, or two contiguous parcels of land under separate ownership, the development plans for which have been submitted in tandem so as to qualify for a density averaging certificate.

 Perennial Stream.
 A stream or creek containing a continuous natural flow of water throughout the year except possibly under exceptionally dry conditions.
-They are identified on United States Geological Survey Quadrangle Maps by solid blue lines.
+They shall be delineated in the field by a certified professional using U.S. Army Corps of Engineers and/or N.C.
+Division of Water Quality methodology.

 Protected Area.
 The area adjoining and upstream of the Critical Areas and encompassing the remainder of the watershed where risk of water quality degradation from pollution is less than in the Critical Area.
 The Mountain Island Lake Protected Area is divided into three sub areas as defined in Section 3.3.3.
 Within Huntersville’s jurisdiction the regulated watershed of Lake Norman is classified, in its entirety, as Critical Area.